tensorflow/models/research/compression/image_encoder/README.md

 # Image Compression with Neural Networks

-This is a [TensorFlow](http://www.tensorflow.org/) model for compressing and decompressing images using an already trained  Residual GRU model as descibed in [Full Resolution Image Compression with Recurrent Neural Networks](https://arxiv.org/abs/1608.05148).
+This is a [TensorFlow](http://www.tensorflow.org/) model for compressing and decompressing images using an already trained  Residual GRU model as described in [Full Resolution Image Compression with Recurrent Neural Networks](https://arxiv.org/abs/1608.05148).
 Please consult the paper for more details on the architecture and compression results.